IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 installer script above, and providing you are planning to run both on the same server, enter "https", your host name and "443" for the rApache protocol, host and port, respectively.
-The base URL of the Dataverse app will be simply https://{your host name}/.
+The base URL of the Dataverse app will be simply ./script_chksql_advanced.pl  -q "UPDATE datafile SET ingeststatus='A' WHERE ingeststatus = 'C'"https://{your host name}/.

 Appendix